Classic Prime Rib Roast

 - Dry brining involves seasoning your roast with kosher salt and leaving it open to the air in the refrigerator.
 The salt will penetrate and flavor the beef by osmosis while tenderizing by breaking down some of the proteins.
 A super easy process that takes only minutes to do!

-- If your fat cap is thick, consider scoring the fat, by cutting a shallow crosshatch pattern into the fat.
+- If your fat cap is thick, score the fat, by cutting a shallow crosshatch pattern into the fat.
 Do not cut into the meat, but just the fat.

 - Before roasting, sear the exterior in hot oil to bring some color to the exterior.
 No one wants a gray roast!